 There are two ways you can get to Jungfraujoch from Grindelwald:

 - From Grindelwald, hop on the Eiger Express tri-cable gondola and alight at Eiger Glacier station.
-In the Eiger Glacier station, ride on the train heading to Jungfraujoch.
+At the Eiger Glacier station, ride on the train heading to Jungfraujoch.

 Tip: It is cheaper and faster to go to Jungfraujoch using the Eiger Express tri-cable gondola, but people find Jungfrau Railway more scenic and classic.

 For full-blooded outdoor lovers, camping is much better than sleeping in a hotel.
-If you’re one of us, who loves spending the night under the glittering sky and likes waking up in a tent, then check out this place called Camping Holdrio in Grindelwald.
+If you’re one of us who loves spending the night under the glittering sky and likes waking up in a tent, check out this place called Camping Holdrio in Grindelwald.

 Camping Holdrio is a camping accommodation not too far from downtown Grindelwald.
-Situated on a hill with unobstructed views of the mountains, also overlooking the town, it’s by far the best camping site you’ll find in Grindelwald.
+Situated on a hill with unobstructed views of the mountains and the town, it’s the best camping site you’ll find in Grindelwald.
 See the view: